omeka/omeka-s-enduser/docs/sites/site_pages.md

 - The Class input box allows you to type in a specific class to apply styles to the block
 - The Alignment menu allows you to choose Default, Float Left, Float Right or Center alignment for the block
 - Background allows you to select from the assets available in the installation to serve as a background image for the block
-- Vertical anchor position allows you to select Default, Top, Center, or Bottom positioning for the content within the block
+- Vertical anchor position allows you to select Default, Top, Center, or Bottom positioning for the background asset
-- Horizontal anchor position allows you to select Default, Left, Center or Right positioning for the content within the block
+- Horizontal anchor position allows you to select Default, Left, Center or Right positioning for the background asset
-- Size allows you to you select Default, Cover, or Contain
+- Size allows you to you select Default, Cover, or Contain for the background asset
 - Minimum height allows you to indicated the height of the block

 Once you have configured the block, click "Apply changes" to fix your selections.